apache/spark/TESTING.rst

 2. It is necessary to configure the network and firewall for your machine.
    The firewall must have unblocked access to port 22 for SSH traffic and any other port for the debugger.
-   In the example for the debugger we will use port 5555.
+   In the example for the debugger, we will use port 5555.

     .. code-block:: bash